 From the airport to the city centre Argentina

-It is relatively easy to get to Argentina from Europe or North America.
-In Buenos Aires, there are two airports for international flights: Ezeiza Airport, located 22 km southwest of the capital, and Jorge Newbery Airport, located near the Palermo district.
-From Paris, several airlines offer direct flights or with stopovers.
+Getting to Argentina from Europe or North America is relatively easy.
+In Buenos Aires, there are two airports for international flights: Ezeiza airport, some 22 km southwest of the capital, and Jorge Newbery airport, close to the Palermo district.
+From Paris, several airlines offer direct flights or flights with stopovers.
 These include Air France, British Airways, Iberia and Latam Airlines.
-Please note that the price variation depends on the airline used but, above all, on the reservation deadline.
-To get the best rates, it is essential to book in advance.
-Once you've landed, there are several options for getting to the city center.
-Shuttles, buses, cabs, and VTCs (such as Uber) offer fast and efficient transfers in less than 45 minutes.
-In Buenos Aires, you will most likely land at Ezeiza airport if you are flying in from Paris.
-If you are feeling fit, patient and are arriving during the day (we do not recommend this option at night), opt for the 8 bus ($160 or about 1 euro) which will take about 2 hours to get to downtown and 9 de Julio Avenue.
-There are also regular transfers from the airport (about every 15 minutes), you just have to wait for the vehicle to fill up and they will drop you off 45 minutes later at the Retiro train station in the center of town, all this for about $1,500 (about 9 euros).
-The other comfortable option is to choose a cab or a VTC.
-If you use a cab, avoid cabs that charge by the meter and ask for a flat rate.
+It should be noted that price variations depend on the airline used and, above all, on the booking deadline.
+To get the best fares, it's essential to book well in advance.
+Once you've set foot on terra firma, there are a number of options for getting to the city center.
+Shuttles, buses, cabs and VTCs (such as Uber) offer fast, efficient transfers in under 45 minutes.
+In Buenos Aires, you'll most likely land at Ezeiza airport if you're flying from Paris.
+If you're feeling fit and patient and are arriving during the day (we don't recommend this option at night), opt for the 8 bus (AR$ 560 or around 0.5 euros), which will take around 2 hours to reach the city center and Avenida 9 de Julio.
+There are also regular transfers from the airport (about every 15 minutes), so all you have to do is wait for the vehicle to fill up and you'll be dropped off 45 minutes later at the Retiro station in the city center, all for around AR$15,000 (about 15 euros).
+The other comfortable option is to choose a cab or VTC.
+Expect to pay around AR$30,000.
+If you use a cab, avoid those that charge "by the meter" and ask for a flat-rate price.

 Public transport Argentina